A regional biosciences hub in and for Africa: One woman’s personal, and institutional, odyssey

 ‘How did this come about?
 NEPAD’s Science and Technology program and ILRI approached the Government of Canada in 2002 with a plan to refurbish ILRI’s laboratories and have ILRI provide, on behalf of NEPAD, a shared biosciences platform to provide African scientists with access to the most advanced facilities and equipment to conduct biosciences research of strategic importance for Africa’s development.
 This Hub forms part of NEPAD’s African Biosciences Initiative, which is creating a continent-wide network of shared biosciences research facilities.’

 ‘ILRI’s board of trustees and management team saw this as a logical evolution in its contribution to the continent’s development, responding on the one hand to the urgent need to boost biosciences capacity on the continent and on the other to the advantages of sharing such facilities.
 This is further driven by the fact that all agricultural research builds on the shared basic knowledge of biology, which underpins work in plants, animals and microbes.
 BecA is about exploiting this common body of knowledge to leapfrog the search for solutions.
-This is BecA’s unique contribution to Africa’s science endeavour.’
+This is BecA’s unique contribution to Africa’s science endeavour.
+The laboratories will be equipped with contamination-free flooring to ensure the highest standards of research quality and safety.’

 ‘Beyond supporting the global community’s agenda of using livestock and livestock innovations as a pathway out of poverty, ILRI agreed to share its facilities with a wider array of African and international partners to better utilize this power of modern biosciences.’